 - Try working with a vocal coach to qualify your range and figure out how equipped you are to handle different vocal registers.

-On one hand, typecasting can be a sign that your past work was impressive, and that casting agents can trust that you will deliver a similar read and give them exactly what they’re looking for.
+On one hand, typecasting can be a sign that your past work was impressive, and that casting directors can trust that you will deliver a similar read and give them exactly what they’re looking for.

 At the same time, you may have started out in one area of voice work, but now that you’ve found your voice, you intend to establish yourself in a way that better reflects your new signature sound.
 If this is the case, here are some approaches you can take to announce your new sound to the world: